aowss/api-style/README.md

 * Add Virtual Thread style
 * Add an API with 2 parallel calls
 * Add a database call and an API call
+* Add a client using the JDK's HttpClient